Townes Van Zandt

 Yet Van Zandt never enjoyed major popularity himself, with the musician stating that's not what he was after.
 He remained a wandering, perennially touring figure and abused drugs and alcohol for decades, which affected the quality of his live performances.

-After receiving an operation for a broken hip, Van Zandt suffered a heart attack and died on January 1, 1997, in Smyrna, Texas.
+After receiving an operation for a broken hip, Van Zandt suffered a heart attack and died on January 1, 1997, in Smyrna, Tennessee.
 Posthumous anthologies and previously unreleased recordings were put forth along with In the Beginning...
 (2003), a collection of 1966 demos.

 Van Zandt's songs have continued to be covered by a range of artists, and Earle released a tribute album, Townes, in 2009.
 Filmmaker Margaret Brown also helmed the 2005 documentary Be Here to Love Me: A Film About Townes Van Zandt.